MileHacker Logo

 • Camping: Significantly reduces lodging costs.

-• Motels: A budget-friendly lodging option.
+• Motels: A budget-family-friendly accommodation option.

 • Vacation Rentals with Kitchens: Allows for self-catering, saving on food.